 Fig. 9A.
-Pile A1 load-movement curves.
+Pile D1 load-movement curves.

 Fig. 9B.
-Pile A1 load distribution.
+Pile D1 load distribution.

 Fig. 10A.
-Pile D1 load-movement curves.
+Pile A1 load-movement curves.

 Fig. 10B.
-Pile D1 load distribution.
+Pile A1 load distribution.

-Micro piles, Piles D, with and without EB For the micro piles, Piles D1 and D2, the beta-coefficients above the EB level (8.3 m) were the same as used for Pile D2 (and Piles A3 and A1).
-Below this depth, i.e., along the EB, the Pile D1 simulation fit showed $\beta = 1.50$, i.e., more than twice that for Pile D2 along the same depth.
+Bored piles, Piles D and A, compared with and without EB

+For the micro piles, Piles D1 and D2, the beta-coefficients above the EB level (8.3 m) are equal.
+Below this depth, i.e., along the EB, the Pile D1 simulation fit showed $\beta = 1.50$ , i.e., more than twice that for Pile D2 along the same depth.
 The fitted unit toe resistance for Pile D1 was 2.0 MPa at 1 mm movement (corresponding to 3.8 MPa at 14 mm) as opposed to 1.0 MPa for Pile D2 at 14 mm movement.
-The t-z and q-z function produced in the fitting show that the EB had not just provided a larger resistance, it had also stiffened up the response of the pile.
-The load-movement curves and load distributions for the two micro-piles bored with slurry, gravity-grouted (Piles-D) are compared in Figures 12A and 12B.
+The t-z and q-z function produced in the fitting show that the EB has not just provided a larger resistance, it has also stiffened up the response of the pile to the applied load.

+The load-movement curves and load distributions for the two bored with slurry, gravity-grouted D-piles are compared in Figures 12A and 12B.
 The pile-head load-movement curves show that equipping the micro pile with the EB increased the total pile resistance about four times.
 No change in shaft resistance occurred above 8.3 m depth, while the resistance below 8.3 m depth, the EB zone, increased from 50 kN to 450 kN.
 Below 8.3 m depth, the unit shaft resistance along the EB and the unit toe resistance was more than about twice that of the pile with no EB.
-If the acceptable limit would be 5 to 10 mm movement (settlement) for an applied load, the EB-equipped micro pile would support an about three times higher load than the pile without an EB.

 Fig. 11.
-Pile D1 t-z and q-z functions for the fit of the EB response
+Pile D1 t-z and q-z functions for the fit of the EB response.

 Fig. 12A.
-Piles D1 and D2 load-movement curves.
+Piles D1 and D2 load-movement curves

 Fig. 12B.
-Piles D1 and D2 load distribution.
+Piles D1 and D2 load distribution

-Bored piles, Piles A, with and without EB For the 600-mm diameter bored piles, Piles A1 and A3, Figure 13A shows the Pile A1 actual downward test and the simulated downward test for Pile A3 calculated using UniPile from the conditions for the simulation by the head-down test.
+For the 600-mm diameter bored piles, Piles A1 and A3, Figure 13A shows the Pile A1 actual downward test and the simulated downward test for Pile A3 calculated using UniPile from the conditions for the simulation by the head-down test.
 Similarly, Figure 13B show the Equivalent head-down test calculated from the simulation of the bidirectional test and the actual head-down test on Pile A3.
-Again, the comparison shows that the response of the EB-equipped pile was considerably stiffer than that of the unaugmented pile.
-As for Piles D, if the acceptable limit would be 5 to 10 mm movement (settlement) for an applied load, the EB-equipped Pile A1 pile would support an about three times higher load than Pile A3, the pile without an EB.
-To have about equal response, Pile A3 would have to be lengthened by about 6 m.
+Again, the comparison shows that the response of the EB-equipped pile was considerably stiffer than that of the straight, unaugmented pile.
+If the acceptable limit would be 5 to 10 mm movement (settlement) for an applied load, the EB-equipped pile would support about three times higher load than the straight pile for both bored piles, the micro pile and the 0.6-m diameter pile.